To donate to Birds of Prey Northwest:

 Download in low or high resolution

-For more information or to inquire about a sponsorship, please fill out the following form:
+For more information or to inquire about a sponsorship, or Beauty and The Beak purchase please fill out the following form:

-Beauty and the Beak: The Inspiring Story of a Bald Eagle and Her 3D-Printed Prosthetic Beak, by BOPNW director and biologist Janie Veltkamp and award-winning children’s author Deborah Lee Rose, is a new, nonfiction children’s book that will be published in 2017.
-BEAUTY and the BEAK has been named to the 2016-2017 CALIFORNIA READS Recommended List by the California Teachers Association.
+Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, by BOPNW director and raptor biologist Janie Veltkamp and award-winning children’s author Deborah Lee Rose, is a new, nonfiction children’s book.
+BEAUTY and the BEAK is a Junior Library Guild title, a Eureka!
+Gold Award Winner of the California Reading Association, a Chicago Public Library Best of the Best Kids Book, and a CALIFORNIA READS recommended title of the California Teachers Association.

 If you would like to contribute towards Beauty's ongoing care, or to any of our amazing rescues and ambassadors, the following link will take you directly to our secure PayPal donation page.

 Beauty is doing very well.
 Her upper beak has slowly regenerated some growth, which pushed the specially-fitted beak prosthesis off.
 The GREAT news in this is that the beak growth now allows Beauty to feed herself.
 We cut strips of salmon (one of her favorites) and lay them out, and she is able to scoop them up to eat on her own.
 We are in a wait and see pattern before determining any kind of new prosthetic beak, which is dependent upon any continued regrowth.

 Beauty continues to live in her own large aviary where she moves about, spreads her wings during short flights, perches on large tree limbs, and looks out over forested mountains and a lake.
 She remains a stunning, very special bald eagle, and a reminder that beauty comes in all shapes and sizes.